 It’s too much too soon.

 It’s no wonder so many prospect’s eyes glaze over.

 And no wonder so many professionals think that business networking is a waste of time.

 Yet there’s a world of opportunity in hello.

-When you stop using your 30-Second Elevator Pitch.
+There are so many opportunities to start productive business conversations when you stop using your 30-Second Elevator Pitch.

 Here are conversation starters for the only 3 questions you’ll ever be asked at any networking event: